tesserato/CloudMapper/README.md

 *   A report on duplicate files (based on hashes).
 *   A summary of file extensions and their storage consumption.
 *   A size usage report per remote and overall.
+*   A report listing the N largest files found across all remotes.
 *   An interactive HTML treemap visualization of your storage.

 ## Example Output Snippets